-All commercial photography and video, motion picture and television filming at Salt Lake City International Airport, South Valley Regional Airport and Tooele Valley Airport must adhere to all established rules, regulations, fee schedules and policies of the airport.
+SLCDA’s primary function is to serve the traveling public, therefore all commercial, photography and video, motion picture and television filming must adhere to all established rules, regulations, fee schedules and airport policies.

-The Airport's Public Relations and Marketing director review all filming requests.
-Only Salt Lake City Department of Airports (SLCDA) forms will be executed by the City.
-The Airport does not sign filming release forms since this is addressed in the SLCDA’s contract language.
+The Director of Communication and Marketing, or a designated representative, will review all filming requests.
+The airport does not sign filming release forms, since that is addressed in SLCDA’s contract language.

 Deposit & Fees